drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

   count DESC;
 ```

-6. Now, return the pets as an array using the ARRAY_AGG and STRUCT functions.
+6. Return the pets as an array using the ARRAY_AGG and STRUCT functions.

 ```
 SELECT